Generic Name: ketotifen (KEY-toe-TIE-fen)

 Temporary prevention of itching of the eye due to allergies.

-Zaditor drops is an antihistamine and mast cell stabilizer.
+Zaditor drops are an antihistamine and mast cell stabilizer.
 It works by blocking the release of chemicals from cells involved in allergic reactions.

 Do NOT use Zaditor drops if: